VirtualDharm/practice/RevisionNotes/Sql.md

 FULL JOIN: Returns all rows from both tables.
 SELF JOIN: agr values ko next column ke different row ke value se map krna ho toh self join. it is useful when you want to compare rows within the same table.

 UNION(removing duplicates) vs UNION ALL.
 UNION combines rows from two or more tables vertically, while JOIN combines columns from two or more tables horizontally based on related columns.

 Normalization :
 It is the process of organizing data in a database to eliminate redundancy and dependency issues.
 It involves splitting tables into smaller, more manageable entities.

-The different normal forms are:
-First Normal Form (1NF): Eliminates duplicate rows and ensures atomicity of values.
+1NF: Eliminates duplicate rows and ensures atomicity of values.
-Second Normal Form (2NF): Ensures that each non-key column depends on the entire primary key.
+2NF: Ensures that each non-key column depends on the entire primary key.
-Third Normal Form (3NF): Ensures that each non-key column depends only on the primary key and not on other non-key columns.
+3NF: Ensures that each non-key column depends only on the primary key and not on other non-key columns.
-Fourth Normal Form (4NF): Eliminates multi-valued dependencies.
+4NF: Eliminates multi-valued dependencies.
-Fifth Normal Form (5NF): Eliminates join dependencies.
+5NF: Eliminates join dependencies.

 Stored procedure : SQL statements.
 It can be called and executed multiple times with different parameters.
 CREATE PROCEDURE procedure_name